markdoc/docs/pages/docs/syntax.md

 ## Nodes

-Nodes are elements that Markdoc inherits from Markdown, which you can customize with [annotations](#annotations).
+Nodes are elements that Markdoc inherits from Markdown.

 {% side-by-side %}